chrisgrieser/nvim-lsp-endhints/README.md

 plugin without issues then.

 ### How to enable inlay hints for a language?

-> [!NOTE]
-> Not all LSPs support inlay hints.
-The following list is not exhaustive,
-> there are more LSPs that support inlay hints.
-Please refer to your LSP's
+Not all LSPs support inlay hints.
+The following list is not exhaustive, there are more LSPs that support inlay hints.
+Please refer to your LSP's documentation.
-> documentation.

 ```lua
 -- lua-ls